Made to measureAll doors available in any size

 Screw a 5mm x 35mm wood screw through each fixing position.

-Fixing to Masonry Features
+Fixing to masonry features

 Do not fix laminate worktops directly onto masonry.
 Use timber spacers measuring 6-10mm thick, with a Damp Proof Membrane (DPM) beneath.
-This prevents the transmission of moisture and provides airspace under the top, so that the composite fibreboard is not compromised.
+This prevents the transmission of moisture and provides airspace under the top so that the composite fibreboard is not compromised.

 If you are fitting tiles above the work surface, be sure to leave a space of at least 3mm between the worktop and the bottom row of tiles.
 This will allow for easy removal of the worktop if necessary.

-Pipe Holes
+Pipe holes

 If holes have been cut through the worktop to accommodate pipes, a 2-3mm allowance for expansion/ contraction should be allowed around the pipe.
 This gap can be filled with a silicone sealant.

-Dishwashers and Washing Machines
+Dishwashers and washing machines

 When installing a dishwasher or washing machine, ensure that a protective moisture barrier is fixed correctly to the underside of the worktop.
-These are sometimes supplied by the appliance manufacturer, or can be purchased from any DIY outlet.
+These are sometimes supplied by the appliance manufacturer or can be purchased from any DIY outlet.

-Worktop Edging
+Worktop edging

-Ensure that the cut edge of the worktop is flat and free from dust before attaching the matching edging strips, which are provided with all our laminate worktops.
-Edging can be attached by applying PVA adhesive – or an all purpose contact adhesive such as EvoStik or Bostik – directly to the fibreboard edge.
 We strongly recommend covering the relevant areas of the decorative worktop surface with masking tape; this will protect the surface from any overspill of adhesive.
 If using PVA, the edging strip should be clamped in place while it dries.
-Trim any excess from the edging strips (with a laminate trimmer or a sharp carpenter’s plane) and use a fine toothed file to smooth the edge until flush with the worktop.
+Trim any excess from the edging strips (with a laminate trimmer or a sharp carpenter’s plane) and use a fine-toothed file to smooth the edge until flush with the worktop.

 IMPORTANT: Before making any cuts into your worktop, double-check your measurements and ensure that these are marked correctly with a pencil.

-Cutting to Size:
+Cutting to size

 All cutting tools should be sharp, and safety goggles and a dust mask should be used whenever cutting laminated surface

-The best results will be achieved by cutting the worktop with a tolerance of +5mm, using a portable power saw (with the decorative side face down) or with a hand saw (decorative side face up).
 To finish the edge, use a portable hand router, straight edge and ‘G’ clamps.
 Clamp the straight edge to the worktop and ensure the cutter enters at the post-formed edge which will result in a perfectly straight, chip-free cut.
 All cut edges must be sealed with a water-resistant material, such as silicone.

 When making a cut-out for a sink, hob or other inset worktop appliance, use the template supplied as a guide for cutting your worktop.
 Any cut-outs should be carefully measured and marked.

 Working from the decorative surface, drill through all the corners using at least a 10mm diameter drill bit (sharp internal corners can lead to cracks forming in the laminate surface).
 Cut-outs can be made using a portable hand router.
-Alternatively, a jig saw can be used, providing that the four corners have been pre-drilled using a 10mm drill bit.
+Alternatively, a jigsaw can be used, providing that the four corners have been pre-drilled using a 10mm drill bit.

 Mark out the area to be cut on the decorative side of the worktop and drill a hole in each of the four corners of the cut-out.
 Then, turn the worktop over and mark a straight line from one hole to another.
 Use a jigsaw with a fine-toothed blade to cut from hole to hole.
 Ensure the section to be cut out is well supported on the final cut.